 Food and beverage serving workers are the front line of customer service in restaurants, cafeterias and other food service establishments.
 As a banquet worker, you’d work at one of these venues serving potentially hundreds of people at a single event.
 Shifts include early mornings, late evenings, weekends and holidays.
 There are a variety of duties for banquet server jobs.
 For instance:

 - Taking beverage and food orders and serving them to customers.

-- Preparing banquet room, tables and buffet.
+- Preparing banquet rooms, tables and buffets.

 - Clearing and setting tables.

 - Stocking service areas with supplies such as coffee, food, tableware and linens.